 From 2002 to 2007 she worked as research scientist (Chargé de Recherche) for the French CNRS (Centre National de la Recherche Scientifique) at CESBIO (Toulouse).
 She was inloved in soil moisture and passive microwave radiometry observation field experiments (SMOSREX, AMMA, Nafe2005), in the Soil Moisture and Ocean Salinity (SMOS) satellite mission preparation, and in coordinated land surface modelling experiments (ALMIP).

 Since 2007 Patricia has been working at ECMWF in secondment from her CNRS position.

-From 2007 to 2008 she developed the current version of the Community Microwave Emission Modelling Platform (CMEM) which is used for SMOS monitoring and data assimilation.
+She developed the current version of the Community Microwave Emission Modelling Platform (CMEM) which is used for SMOS monitoring and data assimilation.

 Since 2016, Patricia de Rosnay has been the Coupled Assimilation Team Leader.
 Her activities are focused on developments of coupled Earth System data assimilation across the ECMWF systems, including reanalysis, and medium and extended range NWP systems (monthly and seasonal forecasts).

 - Member of the Scientific Steering Committee(SSC) of the Center for Earth System Modeling and Prediction (CEMC) of CMA (since 2022)